Matroid 3-connectivity and branch width: Connectivity, branch width, and tangles

 In some of our proofs we will require that a minor $N$ of a matroid $M$ has no loops or coloops.
 The following easy lemma implies that this assumption is not overly restrictive:

 \begin{lemma} Let $M$ be a connected matroid and let $N$ be a minor of $M$.
-If $N$ has $l$ elements that are either a loop or a coloop, then $M$ has a minor $N'$ such that $N$ is a minor of $N'$, such that $N'$ has no loops and coloops, and such that $|E(N')| \leq |E(N)| + l$. \end{lemma}
+If $N$ has $l$ elements each of which is a loop or coloop, then $M$ has a minor $N'$ such that $N$ is a minor of $N'$, such that $N'$ has no loops and coloops, and such that $|E(N')| \leq |E(N)| + l$. \end{lemma}

 \begin{proof} Let $M$ be a connected matroid, let $N$ be a minor of $M$, and let $C, D \subseteq E(M)$ be such that $N = M \contract C \delete D$ with $C$ independent and $D$ coindependent.
 Let $e$ be a loop of $N$.
 Since $M$ is connected, $e$ is not a loop of $M$.
-Hence there is a circuit $X \subseteq C\cup \{e\}$ using $e$ with $|X| \geq 2$.
-Let $f\in X\setminus \{e\}$, and consider $N'' := M\contract (C\setminus\{f\}) \delete D$.
+Hence there is a circuit $X \subseteq C\cup e$ using $e$ with $|X| \geq 2$.
+Let $f\in X\smin e$, and consider $N'' := M\contract (C\smin f) \delete D$.
 Since $\{e,f\}$ is a parallel pair in $N''$, the matroid $N''$ has strictly fewer loops than $N$.
 Moreover, $|E(N'')| = |E(N)| + 1$.
 The result now follows by duality and induction. \end{proof}

-We note that Lemos and Oxley proved that, if $N$ has $k$ components, then $M$ has a \emph{connected} minor $N'$ on at most $|E(N)| + 2k - 2$ elements \cite{LO98}.
+We note that Lemos and Oxley \cite{LO98} proved that, if $N$ has $k$ components, then $M$ has a \emph{connected} minor $N'$ on at most $|E(N)| + 2k - 2$ elements.